 - Inside the hearing room distancing measures are in place.
 Plexiglass barriers have been installed in all hearing rooms.
 Audio devices in hearing rooms have been reconfigured to allow for better recording.
 Speak clearly and loudly so the decision-maker is able to hear you through the barriers.

 - Please sanitize your hands when entering and leaving the hearing room.
 Hand sanitizer dispensers will be available at the entrances and on the table.

 Public washrooms and water fountains

-- Please ensure to wash your hands often with soap and water for at least 20 seconds, especially after using the washroom.
+- It is recommended to wash your hands often with soap and water for at least 20 seconds, especially after using the washroom.